AndrewstheBuilder/Python-Scripts/README.md

 1. Either fork or download
 2. Install Python and all dependencies.
 3. Make sure shebang line is added if needed.*(On Windows Shebang not needed)*
-4. Run the code.
+4. Copy the full link of the website you want to scrap.
-5. Make sure the url you input is the full url.
+5. Run the code.